-3 Leverage ratio denominators and leverage ratios for year 2020 do not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19.

-4 Based on the applicable Swiss systemically relevant bank framework as of 1 January 2020.

-5 Consists of invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
+- 3 Leverage ratio denominators and leverage ratios for year 2020 do not reflect the effects of the temporary exemption that applied from 25 March 2020 until 1 January 2021 and was granted by FINMA in connection with COVID-19. - 4 Based on the applicable Swiss systemically relevant bank framework as of 1 January 2020. - 5 Consists of invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
+Comparative figures have been restated to include invested assets from associates in the Asset Management business division, to better reflect the business strategy.